JensKlimke/jk/docs/docker/https.md

 ## How It Works

 1. When the stack starts, the nginx container automatically installs openssl if needed
-2. Nginx creates self-signed certificates for initial startup using openssl
+2. Nginx checks for existing certificates and creates self-signed certificates if needed
+   - Self-signed certificates are created if the certificate directory doesn't exist
+   - Self-signed certificates are also created if the certificate files are missing
 3. Certbot obtains Let's Encrypt certificates using the webroot method
 4. Nginx serves the services over HTTPS using the Let's Encrypt certificates
 5. Certbot renews the certificates automatically every 12 hours if needed